 Long Haul Flights With Young Kids: Planning Flights and Jet Lag (Part 1)

-I didn’t sleep well for at least the prior week before flying with my baby from Hong Kong to LAX.
-She was not quite 3 months old, the distance was far and I was scared out of my mind especially because I booked my flight last minute, so we also had to connect in Tokyo.
-We flew Hong Kong – Tokyo – LAX and then had a car ride to Santa Barbara where my parents live.
-It’s about 24 hours of in transit time total.
-Oh, and I was by myself and my baby was not the slightest bit mellow.
-We were just fine on the flights, in the end.
+I didn’t sleep well during the several weeks prior to flying with my baby from Hong Kong to LAX.
+She was not quite 3 months old, the distance was far and I was scared out of my mind.
+On top of that, due to last-minute booking we also had to connect in Tokyo.
+The journey was about 24 hours door to door and my baby had pretty severe reflux.
+In the end, we were fine.

-Since then, I’ve flown long haul with her countless times until May of this year when we landed back in La Jolla permanently.
-The only long haul flight my husband ever flew with her was our last one.
-I sort of did that on purpose, because his level of tolerance is much lower than mine.
-He also could only stay in La Jolla for a certain amount of time due to work, so we would fly in earlier than him and stay later.
-Plus, I enjoyed being on an adventure like that with her.
+Since then, I’ve flown long haul with her countless times until we moved back to La Jolla permanently after seven years of living overseas.
+The only long haul flight my husband ever flew with her was our last one because his job never allowed for long vacations home to California.
+Plus, I enjoyed being on a crazy adventure like that with her.
 I know, you must think I’m nuts for loving long haul flights with kids.

 I’m going to split these travel tips into four posts.
 Keep in mind that some of my suggestions for flying with kids and babies might not work for you.
-However, I was so nervous before my first long haul flight, that I found myself very interested in what other people were doing.
-Therefore, I’d like to share my experiences with you.
+But I was so nervous before my first long haul flight, that I found myself very interested in what other people were doing so I’d like to share my experiences with you.

-I should also note that I was flying primarily Asian airlines, like Cathay Pacific, which are much nicer and more kid-friendly than domestic US airlines, in my opinion.
+I should also note that I was flying primarily Asian airlines, like Cathay Pacific, which are much nicer amenity-wise and more kid-friendly than domestic U.S. airlines, in my opinion.
 This shouldn’t matter too much, however.
 I also am referring mainly flying with younger kids and babies.

 Planning The Long Haul Flight With Kids